-Homework: You will have one homework assignment per week, which can be found on D2L.
+Homework: Generally, you will have one homework assignment per week, which can be found on D2L.
 The homework assignments will contain 10 - 12 problems.
-The homework questions will in a document and posted on D2L in the "Contents" in the "Homework Questions" section.
-You will enter your answers in D2L under the assessments, in the "Quizzes" category.
-Note: in D2L you will only be putting the letter answers to the questions.
-The questions will not be written.
+The homework can be found on D2L under the assessments tab, in the "Quizzes" category.
 The homework will be assigned on Wednesday at 5:00pm and due the following Wednesday by 11:45pm.
-Note: I will drop your lowest homework grade.
+I will drop your lowest two homework grades and extra credit may be assigned throughout the semester.
+Pay attention as some assignments will allow two attempts, while others will only allow one.